Jenie7/learning-notes/README.md

 # learning-notes
-A place to keep my notes as I learn about programming.
+A place to keep notes as I learn about programming.